roioteromorales/java_algorithms/README.md

 You can test by running *BinaryTreeTester.java*.

 ### Trie.java
-This is a case-insensitive implementation of a [trie](https://en.wikipedia.org/wiki/Trie).
-Each node of the trie has an array of children representing the 26 chars A-Z and the apostrophe char.
+This is a case-insensitive implementation of a [Trie](https://en.wikipedia.org/wiki/Trie).
+Each node of the trie has an array of children representing the chars A-Z and the apostrophe char.
+A String is represented in the Trie with each char being a node, and the final char/node has a boolean isWord set to true to indicate this position in the tree is a valid word.

 You can test by running *SpellChecker.Java.* The program takes in austinpowers.txt (part of the Austin Powers script) and checks if any words are missing from the given dictionary.txt.
 Using a trie greatly improves the performance over nested for loops.